 My approach is the product of countless hours thinking about these things, plus my experience in hundreds of consulting assignments and strategy workshops involving thousands of executives.
 And I keep testing it against the insights and opinions that continue to come from leading researchers and thinkers.

-- Twenty years of experience in media, advertising and marketing, including Chairman and CEO of the McCann-Erickson advertising agency in South Africa and head of Marketing for Coca-Cola in Southern and Central Africa.
+- 20 years of experience in media, advertising and marketing, including Chairman and CEO of the McCann-Erickson advertising agency in South Africa and head of Marketing for Coca-Cola in Southern and Central Africa.

 - Council Member of the Institute of Directors in Southern Africa from 1996-2003 and Chairman from 1999-2001.
 Fellow and Honorary Life Member since 2004.

-- Author of 13 books on management: Communicating For Change, The New Age Strategist, Business Strategy In The New South Africa, World Class!, The Race To Learn, Radical Strategy, Making Sense of Strategy, Discovering The Essence of Leadership, Competing Through Value Management, Tony Manning’s Management Toolkit, Delivering The Dream, and What’s Wrong With Management And How To Get It Right.
+- Author of 13 books on management: Communicating For Change, The New Age Strategist, Business Strategy In The New South Africa, World Class!, The Race To Learn, Radical Strategy, Making Sense of Strategy, Discovering The Essence of Leadership, Competing Through Value Management, Tony Manning’s Management Toolkit, Delivering The Dream, What’s Wrong With Management And How To Get It Right, and The Critical Core.
 (These books are used in universities, business schools, and major corporations.)
-Latest book, The Critical Core, to be published March 2017 by Penguin Random House.

 - Editor of Trends Transforming South Africa.